Danny Neaverth: Radio career

 Neaverth, on behalf of WKBW, was offered the chance to bring The Beatles to Buffalo Memorial Auditorium on February 10, 1964, the day after the band had appeared on The Ed Sullivan Show.
 It would have been the Beatles' first concert in North America.
 Neaverth, not willing to risk the $3500 appearance fee for a Monday night concert in the poor February weather for an unproven band he did not expect to sell out the auditorium declined the offer.
 It was not until after Beatlemania swept the nation that Neaverth acknowledged that his move was a mistake as the city would never again have the opportunity to bring the Beatles to Buffalo and it would be over five decades before the Beatles' Paul McCartney would perform in the city.

-His absence from radio in the late 1980s was short-lived, as he would quickly find his way to WHTT-FM, which was launching an oldies format of its own.
+His absence from radio in the late 1980s was short-lived, as he would quickly find his way to WHTT-FM, which was launching an oldies format of its own and already employed two of Neaverth's sons and his daughter-in-law, PJ Foxx.
+(Neaverth recalled how his friend, WKBW program director Sandy Beach, had briefly brought on Neaverth's son Dan Jr. as a sportscaster before ownership imposed a rule forbidding the company from hiring members of the same family; when Beach left for WHTT, he hired Dan Jr., and since WHTT's owner had no such policy, hired Dan Sr. and his adopted son Darren as well.)
 Neaverth spent another decade at WHTT, again as morning jock, until being dismissed in a cost-cutting move in 2002.
 Shortly thereafter, he came out of retirement for another three year stretch at a revived "WKBW," where he (along with the oldies format in general) quadrupled the station's Arbitron ratings.
 After three years, WKBW's owner decided to pull the plug on oldies again, and Neaverth spent the next decade in semi-retirement.

 On May 4, 2017, Neaverth was added to the airstaff at WECK, hosting a weekly oldies program on Friday afternoons.
 Neaverth moved his show to Monday mornings in February 2019, reuniting him with Tom Donahue, his newsman at WWKB and WHTT.
 He was displaced from the Monday morning position in October 2019 after the station hired Roger Christian to fill the position.
 Neaverth was fired in April 2020 in a public argument with WECK owner Buddy Shula over how his co-workers were treated during the coronavirus outbreak.
 He has remained mostly in retirement since then but has been active on social media with his tongue-in-cheek production "Danny Needs a Job" and has hinted that he would not turn down another job offer in Buffalo if one were given.
+In January 2026, that opportunity arose when WEBR brought Neaverth in to host a weekly Wednesday night show, Healing with Humor.
+Though the series was short-lived, WEBR owner Bill Yuhnke retained Neaverth's services as a spokesman for his Liberty Cab service.